Afzaal-Web/platformer-game/readme.txt

 Step 40
 Now that you can see the player on the screen, it is time to start adding the functionality for moving the player across the screen.
 Create a new empty arrow function called animate.

+Step 41
+The requestAnimationFrame() web API, takes in a callback and is used to update the animation on the screen.
+The animate function will be responsible for updating the player's position and continually drawing it on the canvas.
+Inside the animate function, call the requestAnimationFrame() API and pass animate as the argument.

+Step 42
+As the player moves through the game, you will need to clear the canvas before rendering the next frame of the animation.
+You can use the clearRect() Web API to accomplish this.
+It takes in an x, y, width, and height arguments.
+Below your requestAnimationFrame, call the clearRect() method on the ctx variable and pass in 0, 0, canvas.width, canvas.height as the arguments.

+Step 43
+The next step is to update the player's position as it moves throughout the game.
+Below your ctx.clearRect(), call the update() method on the player.

+Step 44
+To manage the player's movement in the game, you will need to monitor when the left and right arrow keys are pressed.
+Create a new const variable called keys and assign it an empty object.

+Step 45
+Inside the keys object, add a new key called rightKey and assign it an object with the key-value pair of pressed: false.
+Below the rightKey object, create a leftKey object and assign it an object with the key-value pair of pressed: false.

+Step 46
+The next step is to add the logic for increasing or decreasing a player's velocity based on if they move to the left or right of the screen.
+Inside the animate function, create an if statement where the condition checks if the right key was pressed and the player's x position is less than proportionalSize(400).
+You need to use the proportionalSize function here to make sure the player's x position is always proportional to the screen size.

+Step 47
+Inside the if statement, assign the number 5 to the player's x velocity.

+Step 48
+Add an else if statement where the condition checks if the left key was pressed and the player's x position is greater than proportionalSize(100).
+You need to use the proportionalSize function here to make sure the player's x position is always proportional to the screen size.
+Inside the else if statement, assign the number -5 to the player's x velocity.

+Step 49
+Add an else clause that assigns the number 0 to the player's x velocity.

+Step 50
+The next step is to add the functionality that will be responsible for moving the player across the screen.
+Create a new arrow function called movePlayer that has three parameters called key, xVelocity, isPressed.